TrishZwei/RWBYScripts/README.md

 - [ ] create function and call to function for output of string to page.
 The output could be in a specified div or even the alert or other 'popup like element'

 ## RWBY Action Sequence:
 This is designed to help players track what actions they chose so they can create compelling descriptions of their actions in game.
-There should be a drag and drop so they can place their actions in order.

 ### Tasks:
 - [x] create HTML elements to show major, minor and capacity enhancement actions